kaliop/ezdocker-stack/images/haproxy/Readme.md

-Haproxy Docker Container
+Haproxy Docker image
 ===================

-This container (based on Debian 8) runs a hapoxy 1.5 service.
+This image (based on Debian 8) runs a haproxy 1.5 service.

 ryslog is installed in order to have haproxy logs available in /var/log/haproxy.